Most people think that the Saturn logo represents the planet and its ring. However, it’s not exactly the case!

 Where did the Saturn emblem appear?

-Cars under the Saturn brand were manufactured by General Motors.
+General Motors manufactured cars under the Saturn brand.
 Although the Saturn Corporation was GM’s subsidiary, it had its own assembly plant and unique models.
 The original range includes actually only one vehicle, with three versions: SL, SC, and SW.